 Some end caps come with lobster claws or spring rings already attached, but you can always add one if they don't.

-Adjacent to chains, are neck collars, wire or sheet that is formed in a circle and fits close to the neck.
-You can buy these as pre-made blanks that you embellish or make them yourself.
+Neck collars are wire or sheet that is formed in a circle and fits close to the neck.
+You can buy these as pre-made blanks that you embellish or make them yourself with heavy gauge jewelry wire.
 There’s a few ways you can finish off the ends of a neck collar to make them functional and beautiful.

 Further Reading